Venezuelans struggle amid massive blackouts, while Maduro holds on

 Rodriguez announced on Twitter that all work and school activities would be suspended Thursday.
 On Friday, schools were set to close again.

-“I deserve better,” said Carlucci, 42.
+“I deserve better,” Carlucci said.
 “I have worked really hard to have what I have.
 My daughter is years old — I had felt like I could provide a good life for her.”

 Not anymore, she said.